Ceaseless04/thehub/README.md

 # TheHub
-A University platform for University Students using TypeScript + React, Java, and PostgreSQL.
+A University platform for University Students using TypeScript + React, Go, and PostgreSQL.